 (The second part: it doesn’t matter much and it’s easier to find your way once you’ve left the subway station and you’re above ground).

-Good to know tips for the New York City subway
+Tips for the New York City subway

 You’re probably staying mostly in Manhattan, however remember that Manhattan has a grid imposed on it.
 The streets are horizontal and the avenues are vertical on the map below (for Manhattan).

 From ANY point that you want to go North, you’re going uptown.
 So if you’re on 42nd street in Times Square (the red dot) and you want to go to 59th street?
 You’re going UPTOWN.From any point that you want to go South, you’re going downtown (e.g. 42nd street to 14th street).

 Sometimes you’ll see that the subway direction is UPTOWN & THE BRONX or UPTOWN & QUEENS.
 This means the train is still going uptown, but if you stay on that subway train, you’re going to end up in the Bronx or Queens.

 The same logic applies to DOWNTOWN & BROOKLYN.
 If you stay on the train, you’re going to Brooklyn.
 Simply, the direction matters; the final destination doesn’t as long as it stops off at your stop.

 Express Train v.
 Local Train!?